mohammedhassan37/HCI-4E/README.md

 # Interview

-# 1. At what points during your shopping do you feel most uncertain or need more information (Qualitative: Identifies intervention opportunities)
+# 1. At what points during your shopping do you feel most uncertain or need more information (Qualitative: Identifies intervention opportunities)[Back to Top](#top)

 R1: Looking at purchasing new products on the shelf which I have not previously seen before.